modulo1/vcore3-duet/CONTRIBUTING.md

  ```
 ; gcode comment blocks start with '; '

+; if example gcode needs to be included
+;M9999999 C"it will omit the leading space after
+;M77777 A"the last ;"

 ; this starts a configuration block ;
 ;; here we talk a little more about it
 ;;  moving to a new line and indent one space